rickard67/LSP-Pascal-Library/README.md

 ## Basic Information

-The LSP client is a component to make communication with language servers easier.
-Use the client to send notifications and requests to the server.
-Recieve notifications and request using events.
+The LSP client was written to make communication with language servers easier.
+Use the client to read or send notifications and requests to and from the server.
+Handle the notifications and request from the server using events.

 This component was created for use in RJ TextEd to add language server support.
 It has been tested with several language servers (https://www.rj-texted.se/Forum/viewforum.php?f=23).

+The client component support both stdio and tcp/ip socket communication.
+When communicating over a socket - the client act as a server, which is why you must add a port as an argument when starting the server.
+E.g. server.exe --port=5000.

 ## Demo